 PADDINGTON

-Paddington is not the most interesting area in London but it has excellent transport links so you can be in Soho within 15 minutes.
-You’ll find some of the best value accommodation here.
+Paddington is slightly out of the centre, but it has excellent transport links.
+You can be in Soho within 15 minutes, and you’ll find some of the best value accommodation here.

 Many of the best attractions are located in a compact area of central London, and we have designed this itinerary to allow you to walk between the sights.